magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ...
 ```

-Note that they, as default, run tests in all available namespaces if
-you do not specify one or more test namespaces.
-Also, they both `conj`
+Note that if you do not specify one or more test namespaces, they both
+run tests in all namespace of the project.
+Also, they both `conj` the
-the optional namespace onto the set of namespace symbols to run tests
+optional namespace onto the set of namespace symbols to run tests in.
-in.

 This is very easily treated with the task options as follows: